 ESE 355 VLSI System Design (4)

 Introduces techniques and tools for scalable VLSI design and analysis.
 Emphasis is on physical design and on performance analysis.
 Includes extensive lab experiments and hands-on usage of CAD tools.
-Fall models and implementation.
 Fall

 ESE 356 Digital System Specification and Modeling(3)